deltafi/deltafi/deltafi-docs/public/docs/actions/enrich.md

 The `enrich` method must return an `EnrichResultType`, which is currently implemented by `EnrichResult`,  and `ErrorResult`.

-An `EnrichResult` contains the named enrichment entries and indexed metadata created by the `EnrichAction`.
+An `EnrichResult` contains the named enrichment entries and annotations created by the `EnrichAction`.

 ### Example